Skip to main content

 Festive

-Chewy glutinous rice balls coated in colorful powders made from ground beans, sesame seeds, or mugwort.
-Traditional Korean dessert symbolizing good fortune and often served at celebrations.
-The natural colors (white, pink, green, yellow) come from ingredients like black sesame, soybean powder (injeolmi), and mugwort.
-Texture is soft, sticky, and slightly sweet.
+Chewy glutinous rice balls rolled in colored powders made from ground beans, sesame seeds, or mugwort.
+The dessert stands for good fortune and shows up at celebrations.
+The white, pink, green, and yellow coatings come from things like black sesame, soybean powder (injeolmi), and mugwort.
+The texture is soft, sticky, and lightly sweet.

 vegetarianvegangluten-freeContains: SoyContains: Sesame